JasherIO/smash-gg-match-feed/README.md

 # Usage

-`python scraper.py tournament-url [timer]`
+`python scraper.py tournament-url [interval]`

 tournament-url: The Smash.gg tournament you wish to scrape sets from.
-timer: How often you would like to scrape (in seconds).
+interval: How often you would like to scrape (in seconds).
 Defaults to 5 seconds.

 ## Examples